Wizards rise to their own defense, beat the Heat on the road

 With Washington up one and less than a minute to play, forward Rui Hachimura got in Jimmy Butler’s face, fought for a rebound and ended up with a jump ball.
 Miami won the tip but couldn’t convert, with Washington backup center Alex Len grabbing a critical rebound.
-Seconds later, Len, a Maryland product, then contested Goran Dragic’s shot on the Heat’s next possession to keep the Wizards’ lead.
+Seconds later, Len, a Maryland product, contested Goran Dragic’s shot on the Heat’s next possession to keep the Wizards in the lead.

 Bradley Beal iced the game at the free throw line with six seconds to play to lift Washington to 5-13.
 Miami, after a surprise trip to the NBA Finals in October, fell to 7-14.